Home is where the Hearth is…

 Soot, also called Creosote, is tiny unburned solid particles and oils left over from the wood.
 These particles are flammable and stick to the walls of your chimney.
 Overtime if your fireplace is not cleaned this soot can build up and may become a fire hazard.
 Chimney fires are dangerous and totally preventable with occasional fireplace cleanings.

-I recommend to hire a Chimney Sweep to clean your chimney
+I recommend hiring a Chimney Sweep to clean your chimney.

 Getting out the Soot Stains

 After using your fireplace frequently, you might start getting soot stains around the mantel.
 Usually this is because you are building fires that are too big, or burning fires without opening the flue, or burning green wood.